mui/material-ui/docs/src/pages/system/basics/basics.md

 <p class="description">CSS utilities for rapidly creating custom design.</p>

-Material-UI comes with dozens or **ready-to-use** components in the core.
+Material-UI comes with dozens of **ready-to-use** components in the core.
 These components are an incredible starting point but when it comes to making your site stand out with a custom design, it can be simpler to start from an unstyled state.
 Introducing the system:

 The **system** lets you quickly build custom UI components leveraging the values defined in your theme.